IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

    in IETF, the telemetry information can be published to the customer, too.

-   The YANG model defines constructs that are technology-agnostic to network slicing built on network layers with different technologies, e.g. IP/MPLS, MPLS-TP, OTN and WDM optical.
+   The YANG model defines constructs that are technology-agnostic to network slicing built on network layers with different technologies such as IP/MPLS, MPLS-TP, OTN and WDM optical.
 Therefore, this model can serve as a common and base model on which technology-specific models for network slicing, such as
    {{?I-D.ietf-ccamp-yang-otn-slicing}}, may be built.

    As described in Section 3 of
-   {{?I-D.contreras-teas-slice-controller-models}}, the data model defined in this document is optional for network slicing, and complements the data model defined in {{?I-D.ietf-teas-ietf-network-slice-nbi-yang}}.
+   {{?I-D.contreras-teas-slice-controller-models}}, the data model defined in this document is optional for network slicing and complements the data model defined in {{?I-D.ietf-teas-ietf-network-slice-nbi-yang}}.
 In addition to the provider's view, the data model defined in this document models the Type 2 service defined in {{?RFC8453}}.